-Regulated activities shall be conducted only after Mason County Public Works approves a Stormwater site Plan which includes one or more of the following as required by this chapter:
+Regulated activities shall be conducted only after Mason County Public Works approves a Stormwater Site Plan (SSP) which includes one or more of the following as required by this chapter:

-- A. Small Parcel Erosion and Sediment Control (ESC) Plan - B. Large Parcel Erosion and Sediment Control (ESC) Plan - C. Permanent Stormwater Quality Control (PSQC) Plan
+- A. Small Parcel Erosion and Sediment Control (ESC) Plan - B. Residential Site Improvement Plan accompanied by a written description of the proposed work and improvements. - C. Large Parcel Erosion and Sediment Control (ESC) Plan - D. Permanent Stormwater Quality Control (PSQC) Plan accompanied by a written description of the proposed work and improvements.